komascript/third-party-enhancements/listingsbytocbasic/README.md

 features of using package [`tocbasic`](https://ctan.org/pkg/tocbasic) by patching package [`listings`](https://ctan.org/pkg/float).

+# Installation for Users

+If you are a user, you should wait until the package has been added to your preferred TeX distribution.
+Then you can use the package manager of your TeX distribution to install the package.

-# Unpacking and Installation for Developers and Distributors
+# Unpacking for Distributors

 Distributors should be aware that there is no official release of the new standalone packages `listingsbytocbasic` yet.
 There is only a developer